 Most of the water that flows past the USGS gauging station north of Amarillo (at Hwy 287 and the Canadian River) does in fact reach Lake Meredith.
 Comparisons between the gauging station records and Lake inflow data are performed every month.
 While there have always been differences because of the inherent inaccuracies of such measurements, there is a strong correlation between the two values and that has not changed in recent years.
-There has been media attention given to a small “beaver dam” in a portion of the river channel; however, this portion of the channel can only handle very small flows.
-Large flow events (up to 200 times larger) are the types of flows that have historically benefited the lake the most.
-This “beaver dam” was investigated and removed only to improve the path for smaller base flows that account for a smaller portion of Lake Inflows.
+Improvements have been made to the channel in an effort to reduce losses, though this channel will only carry lower flows.
+The historic flood events that had a major impact on the lake would not be contained in this smaller channel, but the goal is to get as much water as possible to the lake.

 How much water does Lake Meredith supply to the cities?

 Lake Meredith has provided between 20 and 25 billion gallons of water historically, which represents almost 70% of the total water needs of the cities.
 That amount has been cut in half the last several years, due to the drought.
 CRMWA has supplemented their supply with groundwater since 2001.